Skip to main content

 CITES brings together uniquely qualified academic researchers in partnership with a diverse group of private sector stakeholders, trade associations, and national laboratories who share this vision.
 CITES is also creating a larger pool of students with training and skills in this area of national importance, and increasing the number of university faculty members who are able to make foundational contributions to trustworthy energy systems.
 To broaden diversity in the field, CITES recruits faculty members as well as graduate and undergraduate students from populations historically underrepresented in such work.

 CITES aims to affect how decision-makers in energy view and make investments to improve the trustworthiness of their own infrastructures.
 Through its industrial interactions and outreach, CITES is helping create a larger cyber-savvy operational technology workforce.
-Together, CITES’s technical, educational, and outreach activities and innovations will have a broad and major impact on society and will provide collaborative opportunities to develop new technologies that support national security.
+Together, CITES’s technical, educational, and outreach activities and innovations have an impact on society and provide collaborative opportunities to develop new technologies that support national security.

 Universities